atinm/clover-online-orders/readme.txt

 Please let us know so we can implement additional features.
 925-234-5554 / support@merchanteh.us

-== Screenshots ==

-1. Example of menu 'style1'
-2. Example of checkout page
-3. Dashboard of the plug-in
-4. Example of menu with images
-5. Example of menu with images
-6. Add to cart button
-7. An other example of menu

 == Changelog ==
 = 1.3.0 =
 * Added new Store Interface “Store Interface 5”